chessworld/TorneloScoresheet/documentation/Roadmap.md

 ## Final Work
 - Check every Regulation requirement 1 by 1
 - Iron out all Bugs
-- Connect to tornello APIs ?
+- Connect to Tornelo APIs ?